koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 >
 > "I'm going to talk about weddings a lot"

-But we _didn't cache or add in_ the steering vector until layer 20.
+Mysteriously, we _didn't cache or add in_ the steering vector until layer 20.
 How is token-level information still present?
-Even if the `talk`, `about`, and `weddings` embedding-vector directions aren't _deleted_ from the residual stream by layer 20, embedding vectors are [low-norm relative to typical residual streams at Layer 20](/residual-stream-norms-grow-exponentially-over-the-forward-pass).
+Even if the `talk`, `about`, and `weddings` embedding-vector directions aren't _deleted_ from the residual stream by layer 20, embedding vectors are [low-norm relative to typical residual streams at layer 20](/residual-stream-norms-grow-exponentially-over-the-forward-pass).

-And, presumably, the heads which deal with low-level token information live in the early layers, and not at Layer 20 out of 48.
+Presumably, the heads which deal with low-level token information live in the early layers, and not at layer 20 out of 48.
 But maybe not?

 ### 10\.
 Christian evangelist